YingFan-Chen/DIP_Final/README.md

 Strategy : Resize the image and find the min_dist(F, F_r), where F is the origin image and F_r is the image after resizing.

 Issues to slove:
-  1. Time Complexity is too higher.
+  1. Time Complexity is too high.
   2. Refocusing result can be better.

 Things to do: